lrpinto/text-wrangler/README.md

 ## CSV Data

 - CSV data sample is in `main/java/resources/orders.csv`
-- No orders are created from this sample, as none of the lines fully matches the expected patterns, e.g. the given pattern for 'Product Number' was `[A-Z0-9]+` does not match any of the product number values as it doesn't allow the `-`, as such all lines are ignored
-- Datasamples that match the given patterns need to be created for testing, or the patterns need to be extended (to be solved with RegEx support)
+- No orders are created from this sample
+- Data values that do not match the provided pattern (if one) are skipped

 ## Assumptions

 - CSV data has a header row with field names
-- more...

 ## Tests